-Sun Fatigue Isn’t Just For Humans
+Sun Fatigue Isn’t Just For Humans.

 Summer heat can be a huge problem for electronic devices.
 It can cause drive failures and even data loss due to overheating.
 When it comes to stationary devices, such as servers and computers, ensure they have adequate air conditioning.
-As processor speeds increase, so too do power requirements, which in turn require better cooling—particularly during the hot summer months.
+As processor speeds increase, so do power requirements, which in turn require better cooling—particularly during the hot summer months.

 Portable devices face even more peril during the summer.
 The last thing you want to do is place your cell phone on your car dashboard under the sun and go shopping for two hours.
 Those brutal rays that leave you with unpleasant sunburn can give your cell phone a burn like nothing else.
 If the device exceeds recommended heat variances, it’ll be fried—literally.
 Keep an eye on these recommendations.
 For example, Apple suggests that to avoid unwanted damage to iPhones, prevent temperatures from exceeding 95 degrees Fahrenheit or dropping below 32 degree Fahrenheit.

-Be Wary Of Water
+Be Wary Of Water, Mostly Salt Water.

-Responding To Heat or Water Damage
+Responding To Heat or Water Damage.

 If your device suffers heat or water damage, it’s important to know how to best respond.
 An improper or panicked response can easily cause additional damage.
 Keep these guidelines in mind: